prasso/prasso_app/README.md

+Here is an updated README with sections on contributing and dependencies/prerequisites:

 # Prasso App

 Prasso App is a mobile app framework that allows you to quickly build and customize your own mobile app using "low code" web pages.